mrjulio/freebsd-lamp/README.md

 ## Install

 Before running the `2_install.sh` you should check the readme files found in each sub-directory.
-Comment those ports that you don't need to install.
+Uncomment those ports that you want to be installed.

 ## Finish

 The last script to run is `3_finish.sh`.
-It runs a script to secure the mysql installation.
-It needs user feedback.
+It runs a script to secure the mysql installation and it needs user feedback.

 ## Logs

 In the root directory you have a `install_log` file which records the time when a process started like install, skip, finish.

 ## Time estimations

-I have tested the installation on a VirtualBox instance with 2GB RAM and 1 CPU @ 2.2GHz on a SSD.
+I have tested the installation on a standard VirtualBox instance with 2GB RAM and 1 CPU @ 2.2GHz on a SSD.

 Results with default installation for ports that took more than 5 minutes: